sml99/CC-Project-BackIt/docs/Hito 4.md

 # Hito 4
 ## Project Integration Continua
-### 1. GitHub Actions
+## 1. GitHub Actions

-- **Selection:** Chose GitHub Actions as the online code testing system.
+### Why GitHub Actions?

+1. **Seamless Integration:** GitHub Actions offers native integration with our GitHub repository, streamlining setup and providing an intuitive workflow configuration.

+2. **Extensive Ecosystem:** With a diverse set of pre-built actions and workflows, GitHub Actions enables us to incorporate best practices and ensures scalability as our project evolves.

+3. **Cost-Effective and Community Support:** The platform's cost-effective approach for open-source projects, combined with strong community support, makes GitHub Actions an optimal choice for efficient and collaborative continuous integration.

-- **Configuration:** Configured GitHub Actions to run tests automatically on each Pull request & updating docker image on each merge in main branch.
+- **Configuration:** Configured GitHub Actions to run tests automatically on each Pull request before merging & updating docker image on each merge in main branch to keep docker image up to date on docker hub.

 #### A - Docker action config